 6.20.1 Applicability to language

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.20 applies to Ada.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.20 applies to Ada.
 Ada is a language that permits local scope, and names within nested scopes can hide identical names declared in an outer scope.
 As such it is susceptible to the vulnerability.
 For subprograms and other overloaded entities the problem is reduced by the fact that hiding also takes the signatures of the entities into account.
 Entities with different signatures, therefore, do not hide each other.

 Ada names exist within the context of larger regions, such as packages, and can often be referenced using the simple name, or by a name that includes the name of the enclosing scope, called the expanded name.